The vision of Abram the Seer as told to David Pennant

-George's life path has many twists and turns, but in the end, the sun will come out from behind the clouds.
+George's life path has many twists and turns, but in the end, despite all the treachery, the sun will come out for him from behind the clouds.

 At church, I used to attend a small meeting on Sunday mornings where we expect God to speak to us in the silence, and more than once I found myself imagining a gun with an immensely long barrel.
 This led at first to Isaiah 54 verse 17- "no weapon that is formed against you will prosper," but later it became the seed idea for the story.

 I decided to work out the entire plot in my head before starting to write.
 This took five months, from Septermber 2016.
 I began to write in late January 2017.
 Reader feedback from two friends and a publisher led to major revisions, and the book was finished in September 2017.
-Published January 2018, when I was in hospital.
+Published January 2018, while I was in hospital.
 You can read about that in my book 36 Days in Intensive Care: my struggle with delirium